ronaldozanoni/checkout-system/README.md

 The project is organized in directories that isolate the three applications, and a few other goodies at the root.
 Let's have a look:
 * **checkout-api**: Project for the app that will actually do the maths and processing;
 * **promotions-api**: Project for the app that manages promotions;
-* **products-api**: Inside of this directory there is just the mocked API you provided, plus one new script used to start the WireMock Server inside a container;
+* **products-api**: Inside of this directory there is just the mocked API, plus one script used to start the WireMock Server inside a container;
 * **docs**: This directory concentrates both the docs, the answers to the Follow-Up Questions and a collection of requests, that can be imported to Postman in order to consume the apps;

 ## Running the app